kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

   for(x = start; x < end; x++) for (y = 0; y < 8192; y++) { /* do calc #1 */ }
 ```

-After calculation 1 completes we need to wait for the slower threads (unless we are the last thread!).
+After calculation 1 completes, we need to wait for the slower threads (unless we are the last thread!).
-So keep track of the number of threads that have arrived at our barrier aka 'checkpoint':
+So, keep track of the number of threads that have arrived at our barrier aka 'checkpoint':
 ```C
 // Global:
 int remain = N;